cisgoio/GOLang/day1/README.md

    I have a Youtube channel : [Cisgo.io](https://www.youtube.com/channel/UCfu8oCyYYlfkU1uosOr1BYQ) Here, I'll have "Walk-through" Videos for the lessons here (soon).
-Please be patient with me, cause I work on my content before/after my full-day Job :-D So please subscribe, so you know when I've uploaded content which helps clear up some complicated topics :-)
+Please be patient with me, cause I work on my content before/after my full-day Job :-D So please subscribe; then, you get a HEADS-UP when I've uploaded content which helps clear up some complicated topics :-)

    In upcoming videos, I'll walking you through the lessions, which I have here in my GOLang Repo.